-The Illinois community experiences two momentous milestones over the next two years: the 150th year anniversary of the founding of the University of Illinois in 2017, followed by the 2018 bicentennial of Illinois’s statehood.
-These anniversaries call for celebration of the great heritage of our state and the unique contribution to its public life and scientific and cultural innovation made by the land grant university.
+The Illinois community has experienced two momentous milestones in the last two years: the 150th year anniversary of the founding of the University of Illinois in 2017, followed by the 2018 bicentennial of Illinois’s statehood.
+These anniversaries celebrate the great heritage of our state and the unique contribution to its public life and scientific and cultural innovation made by the land grant university.
 These landmarks also represent opportunities to reflect on the complex and sometimes conflict-ridden processes that brought the state and the university to the present day.
 As citizens of Illinois ponder what the 21st century will bring to the 21st state, it is crucial to place current challenges and aspirations in their long-term historical context.

-In this spirit, the History Department through our “Center for Historical Interpretation” framework is leading a two-year programming initiative devoted to the sesquicentennial and bicentennial anniversaries.
-In 2016-2017, we will draw on the fascinating chapters in The University of Illinois: Engine of Innovation, a book on the history of the university edited by Frederick Hoxie.
-Talks by groups of the book’s 28 authors and invited alumni will focus on people, programs and places that each highlight the history of “innovation” on our campus in a unique light.
-In each semester, a prominent outside speaker will visit campus to offer a wider perspective on the interplay between Illinois and innovation over the past 150 years.
-To attract wider public attention to our work, we will host a kick-off event in fall 2017 in Chicago for alumni, legislators and other members of the public.
+In this spirit, the History Department through our “Center for Historical Interpretation” framework has been leading a two-year programming initiative devoted to the sesquicentennial and bicentennial anniversaries.
+In 2016-2017, we drew on the fascinating chapters in The University of Illinois: Engine of Innovation, a book on the history of the university edited by Frederick Hoxie.
+Talks by groups of the book’s 28 authors and invited alumni focused on people, programs and places that each highlight the history of “innovation” on our campus in a unique light.
+In each semester, we invited a prominent outside speaker to visit campus to offer a wider perspective on the interplay between Illinois and innovation over the past 150 years.
+To attract wider public attention to our work, we hosted a kick-off event in fall 2017 in Chicago for alumni, legislators and other members of the public.

-In 2017-2018, we will turn our focus to the 200-year history of the statehood of Illinois.
-In addition to talks and workshops by local experts, we will invite two prominent speakers each semester to deliver public lectures illuminating the path of Illinois toward statehood and its distinctive trajectory in the following 200 years.
+This year, we've turned our focus to the 200-year history of the statehood of Illinois.
+In addition to talks and workshops by local experts, we've invite two prominent speakers each semester to deliver public lectures illuminating the path of Illinois toward statehood and its distinctive trajectory in the following 200 years.

 The primary contact for the “Placing Illinois in History” program is Bob Morrissey, Associate Professor of History and chair of the Center for Historical Interpretation.
 Reach him at firstname.lastname@example.org.